idirin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The dataset is an average agregation,  using mean(),  for each activity-subject.

 #### Body acceleration

+The body acceleration signal obtained by subtracting the gravity from the total acceleration gravity units.

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.

 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.